magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 may already be authenticated and posses the authentication cookies.
 The target website will consider this request genuine and will execute the action, like transferring money to an account.

-The most effective way of protecting against these attacks are, so called, CSRF tokens.
-These tokens are generated on the server side and inserted into forms.
+The most effective way of protecting against these attacks is with CSRF tokens.
+These tokens are generated the server side and inserted into forms.
 When receiving a form, server then verifies that a valid CSRF token is present in the request.